lklic/idios/README.md

   2.5 images/s.
 4 workers bring this rate to 10 images/s, but more seem to be
   counterproductive.
 - similarity search takes ~0.5 seconds, ~1.5 if milvus is busy adding images.
-- exporting 471838 entities takes about an hour
+- dumpinging 471838 entities takes about an hour

 On a laptop with an i7-4720HQ CPU, 16GB, no GPU:
-- importing entities takes about 2s per 1000-entities batch.
+- Restoring entities takes about 2s per 1000-entities batch.
 It can double (if milvus does some housekeeping background task ?)
 - Batching insertions in milvus has a very significant impact : 1000 individual insertions take ~7 s, but inserting a 1000-batch takes ~100ms